acingraham/LaneyBug2/README.md

 - Finish curating videos
 - Add documentation of the different processes and utility functions
 - Optimize storage costs
-- Set up lambda to add new tiktoks at a regular interval
 - Be able to review new tiktoks without running anything locally
 - Record watched videos.
 Start w/ localstorage / cookies.
 - In full-screen, clicking arrows breaks things by moving to next video without exiting full screen